VincentKempers/readability-tooling/README.md

-# afstudeer-project
-_Hier ga je binnenkort meer over mijn afstudeer project vinden!_

-## readability tool
+# Readability tool
-Made a readability tool in dutch with unified and retext.
+Made a readability tool in Dutch with unified and retext.
 This is based on the sentence how hard it is to read.
 I will be testing this project on the basis of checking it with people who are low literate.
 This means it will only be used to get a global understanding of..

 > Could these algorithms around determine what's hard for low literate.